Stephanie Robinson

 BBA, JD

-I am a Clinical Trials Coordinator in the Oxford Primary Care Clinical Trials Unit where I support the set-up, recruitment, day-to-day running, and completion of clinical trials.
-I am currently working on SuMMiT-D, which is investigating the use of a digital system that uses text messages to support people with type 2 diabetes.
-I joined the CTU in May 2014 and have worked on a variety of trials within the cardiovascular and infectious diseases themes including:
+I am a Clinical Trial Coordinator in the Oxford Primary Care Clinical Trials Unit where I support the set-up, recruitment, and day-to-day running of clinical trials.
+I am currently working on DEFINE which is looking to find out whether using a FeNO (fractional exhaled nitric oxide) test during asthma reviews can help improve care for asthma patients.
+I joined the CTU in May 2014 and have worked on a variety of trials within the cardiovascular and infectious diseases themes.

-Before joining the CTU, I worked at the John Radcliffe Hospital as a research administrator for the National Institute for Health Research (NIHR) Clinical Research Network.
-I worked on various studies in dementias and neurodegenerative diseases - including a longitudinal study for patients with idiopathic Parkinson’s disease to better understand how Parkinson’s progresses in different ways in different people to better manage Parkinson’s in the future.
+Before joining the CTU, I worked at the John Radcliffe Hospital as a research administrator for the National Institute for Health Research (NIHR) Clinical Research Network, working on various studies in dementias and neurodegenerative diseases.

 I originally trained and worked in accounting and law in the United States, but had a career change to healthcare research upon moving to the UK in 2009.